nknapp/graphql-typewriter/README.md

 It finds all .graphqls files recursively and adds a .graphqls.ts file next each file (excluding the `node_modules`-folder).

-The source GraphQL-schema `example.graphqls` that looks like
+The source GraphQL-schema `simple-example.graphqls` that looks like

 ```graphql